-Should staff wish to be accompanied by family members (or partners) on a visit then discussion must be held and agreement reached with the Head teacher/EVC prior to the visit taking place.
+Should staff wish to be accompanied by family members (or partners) on a visit then discussion must be held and agreement reached with the Head of School/EVC prior to the visit taking place.

 Staffing ratios are a risk management issue and should be considered through the process of risk assessment.
 It is not always possible to set out definitive staff/ pupil ratios for a particular age group or activity.
-However, Heathcote Primary School expects the following as normal minimum requirements, and any variation should be discussed with the Head teacher/EVC in the first instance.
+However, Heathcote Primary School expects the following as normal minimum requirements, and any variation should be discussed with the Head of School/EVC in the first instance.

-Year Category A Category B Category C Higher risk
+Year Category A Category B Category C

-Group Simple low risk Medium risk
+Group Simple low risk Medium risk Higher risk

-EYF 1:6
+EYF 1:6 1:4 N/A

 Years 1-2 1-8 1-6 N/A

 Years 3-4 1:10 1:8 1:6

 Years 5-6 1:15 1:10 1:8